Our First Love

 His love and His judgement are a packaged deal.
 You can't have one without the other.

 Yet the love is in that passage too.
-I think we see so much of the judgement we forget some of the last verses.
+I think we see so much of the judgement we forget the last verses.

 But ye, brethren, be not weary in well doing.
 And if any man obey not our word by this epistle, note that man, and have no company with him, that he may be ashamed.
 Yet count him not as an enemy, but admonish him as a brother.
 2 Thess.
 3:13-15

 They are not the enemy.
-In separation, the line is often a little burry.
 We can get so zealous like the Ephesians that we forget our love--not just our love for them, but our love for God too.

 Love and judgement go hand in hand.
 One cannot exist without the other.